jessicaldale/manager-readme/README.md

 I want to encouraging and model a healthy work-life balance and avoid burnout.
 I may from time to time ask for help, too!
 My early warning sign is losing my sense of humour.

+I strongly believe in putting people over process and changing process to accommodate our needs and goals.
+I’ve worked on the product side, the agency side, and the consultant side.
+At the end of the day, these are my values as a manager:

+* I value transparency about what’s happened, what’s happening, and what’s going to happen.
+* I value speed, including proactive efforts that keep us moving quickly (e.g. writing tests, refactoring legacy code before a new feature, pairing on work to improve our code quality and bus factor)
+* I value learning, and know that training up on a tech stack may not always be the fastest route to production.
+* I value your time and don’t want you to do any process that is neither beneficial to you nor required by law, policy, etc.

+# Bonus!
+Here are some of my personal values that guide my own work.

+* I like autonomy and ownership.
+* I like to understand what success looks like, so I will know if it’s been achieved.
+* I like to know someone has my back.
+* I like to know I am trusted.
+* I need time to process and strategize.
+* I have to ask why.
+A lot.
+* I hate how distracted I get.

 # How I expect you to approach your job
 I expect you to operate as a [Directly Responsible Individual](https://medium.com/@mmamet/directly-responsible-individuals-f5009f465da4).